What Happens If I Eat Too Much While On Saxenda?

 You don’t need to cut out certain food groups - you should simply look for ways you can improve their nutritional value.
 Simply eating less food overall can also contribute towards a calorie deficit and help you lose weight.

-You can remove temptations of eating unhealthy food by removing it from your home.
-Instead of buying biscuits, crisps and other salty or sugary snacks, buy plenty of fresh fruits and vegetables.
-Celery and carrot sticks are great substitutes for crisps, and taste great with a sprinkle of salt or a low fat dip.
-Dates, grapes, plain nuts and berries (fresh or dried) are delicious replacements for chocolate and sweets.
+You can remove the temptations of eating unhealthy food by removing it from your home.
+Instead of buying biscuits, crisps, and other salty or sugary snacks, opt for a variety of fresh fruits and vegetables.
+Celery and carrot sticks are great substitutes for crisps, and taste great with a sprinkle of salt or a low-fat dip.
+Dates, grapes, plain nuts, and berries (fresh or dried) are delicious alternatives to chocolate and sweets.
 Check the labels when shopping to compare the fat, salt and sugar content.

 Surround yourself with positive thinking people who encourage your weight loss efforts.
-If you get people involved in your weight loss journey, they can motivate you to make healthier choices.
+If you involve others in your weight loss journey, they can motivate you to make healthier choices.
 Pass your own health changes on to the rest of your family - it’s never too early or too late to get your family eating healthier.

-For some people, eating is a coping mechanism for personal traumatic experiences, grief, depression or other psychological issue.
-It’s very important to speak to someone if you are struggling with a mental health problem - especially if it is manifesting in unhealthy eating habits or eating disorders.
-Your doctor will be able to help you find the support you need.
-There are charities and organisations in the UK, such as BEAT, who can help you if you have an eating disorder.
+For some people, eating is a coping mechanism for personal traumatic experiences, grief, depression or other psychological issues.
+It’s very important to speak to someone if you are struggling with a mental health problem, especially if it is manifesting in unhealthy eating habits or eating disorders.
+Your doctor can help you find the support you need.
+There are charities and organisations in the UK, such as BEAT, that can help you if you have an eating disorder.

-Eating too much, regardless of whether you are using a weight loss aid, can cause weight gain and thus increase your risk of health problems including diabetes and cardiovascular disease.
+Eating too much, regardless of whether you are using a weight loss aid, can cause weight gain and thus increase your risk of health problems, including diabetes and cardiovascular disease.
 It’s important to adjust your lifestyle to counter the effects of overeating.
-Reduce your portion sizes, choose healthy alternatives, consume less sugar and exercise more.
+Reduce your portion sizes, choose healthy alternatives, limit your sugar intake, and exercise more.